AnshumanSemwal/Generative-AI-Projects/README.md

 Project 2:
   Chat with Multiple Pdf's
   You can upload any number of pdfs which are then vector embedded and then retrieve information based on your query

+Project 3:
+  Q&A bot with multiple PDF's.
+  Groq used which has a very fast interference time